 All enrolled students under the age of 23 with fewer than four academic year semesters (fall/spring semesters only) in the residence halls prior to the start of the semester in which they enroll must reside in university-owned housing and participate in the associated mandatory meal plan, subject to the exemptions listed below.
-Once a student moves in, the contract is binding for fall and spring as long as the student remains a registered student.
+Once a student moves in, the contract is binding for fall and spring if the student remains a registered student.
 Students achieving their fourth academic semester at the end of fall semester will not be permitted to cancel their contract for spring semester.

 Students subject to the housing regulation who fail to comply with this condition of registration may have their registration denied or canceled and have a hold placed on their student account.

-- Other Students requesting an exemption/termination for “other” reasons including extenuating circumstances should provide detailed explanation and documentation of their particular situation.
+- Other: Students requesting an exemption/termination for “other” reasons including extenuating circumstances should provide detailed explanation and documentation of their particular situation.
 “Other” categories include but are not limited to:

-- Financial Hardship Students requesting an exemption/termination from the campus housing requirement/parietal rule based upon financial hardship must provide documented evidence of extreme financial need by providing copies of the most recent financial aid verification / awards (or if no FAFSA is on-file, copies of most recent federal tax return, evidence of recent employment termination, evidence of extreme hardship ie: death of a primary income provider, medical expenses exceeding insurance maximum coverage, etc.) Documented information must be accompanied by a completed Financial Information Form.
+- Financial Hardship: Students requesting an exemption/termination from the campus housing requirement/parietal rule based upon financial hardship must provide documented evidence of extreme financial need by providing copies of the most recent financial aid verification / awards (or if no FAFSA is on-file, copies of most recent federal tax return, evidence of recent employment termination, evidence of extreme hardship ie: death of a primary income provider, medical expenses exceeding insurance maximum coverage, etc.) Documented information must be accompanied by a completed Financial Information Form.
 NOTE: Requests for residing off campus for financial savings is not a valid reason for a financial hardship.

 For more information on the exemption process, please see the exemption page.

-NOTE: Continuing students with two years in residence prior to the beginning of the fall semester, and new transfer students with two years in residence at another institution may reside in off-campus housing.
+NOTE: Returning students with two years in residence prior to the beginning of the fall semester, and new transfer students with two years in residence at another institution may reside in off-campus housing.
 The University bears no responsibility for the living conditions or problems arising therein with either the homeowner or the student resident.